Find Affordable College Courses

 $12,740 Average Tuition & Fees

-With a ranking of #19, East Tennessee State University did quite well on this year’s best value schools for visual and performing arts students.
-ETSU is a fairly large public school located in the city of Johnson City.
+East Tennessee State University ranked #19 on this year’s Best Value Visual & Performing Arts Schools in the Southeast Region list.
+ETSU is a large public school located in the city of Johnson City.

-The average tuition and fees for an out-of-state undergraduate student at ETSU are $12,740 a year.
+ETSU undergraduate students pay an average of $12,740 in tuition and fees each year.
 The average amount in student loans that visual and performing arts majors at ETSU take out is $20,676.

-Read full report on Visual & Performing Arts at East Tennessee State University
+Full Visual & Performing Arts at East Tennessee State University Report

 Additional Noteworthy Schools